Thermodiagnostics in Power Engineering

 Thermographed joint on a high voltage distribution line

-Aviation inspection using the Workswell WIRIS system
+Aviation inspections using the Workswell WIRIS system

-The calibrated system and radiometric data are essential
+Calibration and detailed radiometric data are essential